Locating Underground Assets And What Locator To Use

-This article aims to explain the hidden intricacies of Underground Asset Locating.
+This article aims to explain the hidden intricacies of Locating Underground Assets.
 If you are one of those people and hate reading the full extent of an article and just want the highlights the below is the brief breakdown of what is explained in the article and what models are best suited for Locating particular Underground Cables, Pipes and Conduits.

 - Radio Detection RD500 – Underground Poly Water Pipe Locator.
 A highly specific Underground Locator which is used to locate the most difficult to Locate pipes in Poly Pipes.
 This is achieved by sending a vibration sound wave into the pipe which travels along the pipe and the Locator is able to track that vibrating Signal.